 Step 4: Manage Docker as a non-root user so you don’t have to issue a sudo command every time you want to run a Docker command.
 Start by creating a group called Docker.

 Step 5: Configure Docker to automatically start when your system reboots.

-We now begin moving your previous data to a Dockerized Hub.
-The Hub migration can be broken down into four major steps: 1) preserve configuration and open source data from the existing version of the Hub before uninstalling it, 2) uninstall the old version of the Hub, 3) obtain configuration and orchestration files for Dockerized hub, and 4) restore your Hub data.
+We now begin moving your previous data to a Dockerized Black Duck.
+The Black Duck migration can be broken down into four major steps: 1) preserve configuration and open source data from the existing version of Black Duck before uninstalling it, 2) uninstall the old version of Black Duck, 3) obtain configuration and orchestration files for Dockerized Black Duck, and 4) restore your Black Duck data.

 Step 1: If you want to retain your existing data on your open source components, you must first back up your database.
-Begin by logging onto the Hub server as a Black Duck Hub user.
+Begin by logging onto the Black Duck server as a Black Duck user.
 After you’re logged on, dump your data to a compressed file with three commands:

 Be sure to save the bds_hub.dump file onto another system or offline!

-Step 2: Now that the database is backed up, we can uninstall the old Hub server.
+Step 2: Now that the database is backed up, we can uninstall the old Black Duck server.
 Start by navigating to the app manager bin directory and issue a command to stop all bin processes:

 Now we are ready to uninstall the application:

 Step 3: Download the orchestration and configuration files.
-You need these files to install the Hub and launch the Docker images.
+You need these files to install Black Duck and launch the Docker images.